The WorkflowMax Alternative for Australian Businesses

-Xero retired WorkflowMax in 2024, leaving thousands of businesses searching for a replacement.
-Opus offers native Xero integration, project management, CRM, team chat, and financial tracking in one platform.
+Xero retired WorkflowMax in June 2024, and the successor product changed pricing, leaving thousands of businesses re-evaluating their options.
+Opus offers native Xero integration, job management, quoting, invoicing, CRM, team chat, and financial tracking in one platform.
 No middleware.
 No workarounds.

 WorkflowMax